A dynamic mixed-use community where students, faculty and staff live locally and participate fully in the life of the campus

 UC Davis West Village is a new campus neighborhood located on UC Davis land adjacent to the core campus in Davis, California.
 It is designed to enable faculty, staff and students to live near campus, take advantage of environmentally friendly transportation options, and participate fully in campus life.

 - UC Davis West Village is the largest planned zero net energy community in the United States.
-It is on track to demonstrate, for the first time, that zero net energy is practical on a large scale.
+In its first year, West Village was able to offset 87% of its energy consumption with on-site solar energy production.

-- Energy efficiency measures have reduced projected energy demand by approximately 50 percent as compared to current building code requirements.
-Renewable energy will meet the remaining energy needs on an annual basis.
+- Energy efficiency measures reduced projected energy demand by approximately 50 percent as compared to then-current building code requirements.
+Renewable energy is used to meet the remaining energy needs on an annual basis.

 - The project draws on the expertise of UC Davis faculty and research centers.
-New technologies being explored include the use of a biodigester, developed by a UC Davis professor, to make energy from campus waste.
+New technologies being explored include the use of battery storage and energy-saving aerosol construction sealants developed by UC Davis research.

 - UC Davis has partnered with Sacramento City College, Davis Center to create the first community college center on a UC campus.